mganss/XmlSchemaClassGenerator/README.md

                                groups (default is enabled) -a, --pascal               use Pascal case for class and property names ( default is enabled)
+      --ct, --collectionType=VALUE
+                             collection type to use (default is System.
+                               Collections.ObjectModel.Collection`1)
+      --cit, --collectionImplementationType=VALUE
+                             the default collection type implementation to use ( default is null)
 ```

 From code: